Black-chinned babbler

 The black-chinned babbler (Cyanoderma pyrrhops) is a babbler species in the family Timaliidae.
 It occurs in the foothills of the Himalayas from the Murree Hills in Pakistan to eastern Nepal.
 It inhabits subtropical and temperate forest at 245–2750 m altitudes.
+It is terrestrial.
 It is listed as Least Concern on the IUCN Red List.

 It is biscuit-coloured, has a black chin and lores and a buffy grey crown.
 It is 10 cm long and weighs 8–12 g.